kareem-m/Quote-Tab/README.md

 ## How To Use It? 🚀

-### For the Android App

-To download and use the mobile application:

-1. Visit the official ["Quote Tab Website"](https://quote-tab.netlify.app/) on your Android device.
-2. Click the **"Download Android App"** button (or the direct download link).
-3. Install the downloaded file (APK) and enjoy your daily quotes on the go!

----

 ### For the Chrome Extension (Load Unpacked Method)

 1. Go to the ["Quote Tab Website"](https://quote-tab.netlify.app/).